Plasma propulsion engine: History

-Plasma engines have been used on space missions.
-The first use of plasma engines was a Pulsed plasma thruster on the Soviet Zond 2 space probe which carried six PPTs that served as actuators of the attitude control system.
-The PPT propulsion system was tested for 70 minutes on 14 December 1964 when the spacecraft was 4.2 million kilometers from Earth.
+Plasma engines were first used in space by the Soviet Union on Zond 2.
+The space probe employed six pulsed plasma thrusters (PPTs) as the actuators of its attitude control system.
+The propulsion system was tested for 70 minutes on 14 December 1964 when the spacecraft was 4.2 million kilometers from Earth.

 In 2011, NASA partnered with Busek to launch the first Hall-effect thruster aboard the Tacsat-2 satellite.
 The thruster was the satellite's main propulsion system.
 The company launched another Hall-effect thruster that year.
 In 2020, research on a plasma jet was published by Wuhan University.
 The thrust estimates published in that work, however, were subsequently shown to be almost nine times theoretically possible levels even if 100% of the input microwave power were converted to thrust.

 Ad Astra Rocket Company is developing the Variable Specific Impulse Magnetoplasma Rocket (VASIMR).
 Canadian company Nautel is producing the 200 kW RF generators required to ionize the propellant.
 Some component tests and "Plasma Shoot" experiments are performed in a Liberia, Costa Rica laboratory.
 This project is led by former NASA astronaut Dr. Franklin Chang-Díaz (CRC-USA).

 The Costa Rican Aerospace Alliance announced the development of exterior support for the VASIMR to be fitted outside the International Space Station.
 This phase of the plan to test the VASIMR in space was expected to be conducted in 2016.